 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Assisting with resource development
+• Assist with resource development and lesson planning

 • Certification (or at least working knowledge) in special education methods such as ABA, PECS, Sensory Integration, Brain Gym or any other method that helps children with special needs

 • Experience working with children on the special needs spectrum, including autistic and Down syndrome children, and students with learning disabilities

 Please take a moment to explore the Language Comments section below to find out more on how local language(s) will be utilized during service.